jgeusebroek/ansible-role-maxmind-geoip/README.md

 	  - GeoLite2-Country

 	# Every tuesday the databases get updated at Maxmind
-	# The free databases are only updated the first tuesday of the month
+	# The free databases are only updated on the first tuesday of the month
 	maxmind_cron_weekday: 2
 	maxmind_cron_hour: 6
 	maxmind_cron_minute: 13